Gilda (Argentine singer)

-Miriam Alejandra Bianchi (11 October 1961 – 7 September 1996), known by her stage name Gilda, was an Argentine cumbia singer and songwriter.
+Myriam Alejandra Bianchi (11 October 1961 – 7 September 1996), known by her stage name Gilda, was an Argentine cumbia singer and songwriter.

-Biography

-Career
+Life and career

+Myriam Alejandra Bianchi was born on 11 October 1961 in Villa Devoto, Buenos Aires, and grew up in the neighbourhood of Villa Lugano.

+Music

 Her stage name was chosen in honour of the femme fatale character played by Rita Hayworth in Gilda, the eponymous film.
 Gilda started getting involved in music while organizing festivals at a Catholic school.
 After meeting musician and agent Juan Carlos "Toti" Giménez, Gilda became a backup singer, joining a band called La Barra and soon participated in a second band called Crema Americana.
 In 1993, Giménez convinced her to start a solo career, recording De corazón a corazón ("From heart to heart") after signing up to local label Magenta.
-The following year, La única ("The one and only") featuring the hit Corazón herido ("Heart broken") and La puerta ("The door") was released.
+The following year, La única ("The one and only") featuring the hit Corazón herido ("Broken Heart ") and La puerta ("The door") was released.

 In 1995, Pasito a pasito ("Step by step") was released, including the hit (and one of her most popular songs) No me arrepiento de este amor ("I don't regret this love").